s-goldman/Dusty-Evolved-Star-Kit/docs/grids.rst

 Carbon-rich DUSTY model grids
 =============================

+comarcs-carbon-atmosphere (*N*\ =7; 0.1 MB): The grid is based on carbon-rich atmospheric COMARCS models with effective temperature (2400-3400 K: 100 K interval).
+This model grid assumes no dust.

 amorphous-carbon (*N*\ =1,340; 145 MB): Same as silicates but with amorphous carbon grains from `Zubko et al. (1996)`_.